 Most homeowners insurance policies do not cover earthquake-related damage.
 People who own homes in areas prone to earthquakes would need to buy a separate insurance policy to cover costs for damage to their home and other belongings from an earthquake.

 What does earthquake insurance cover?

-When looking for earthquake insurance coverage, there are three main categories of coverage: dwelling damage, personal property damage, and loss of use.
-Here are more details on those categories:
+When you’re looking for earthquake insurance coverage, you’ll find three main categories of coverage:

 - Dwelling coverage.
 This covers a range of structural issues, from cracks in the walls to damage to the foundation.
 Fire damage, flood damage, or damage to a vehicle usually aren’t covered.